 Trouble brews with the Tim Hortons app, Mandiant gets in a tussle with a Russian ransomware gang, and should good faith security researchers be at risk of prosecution?

-All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by computer security veterans Graham Cluley and Carole Theriault, joined this week by The Lazarus Heist’s Geoff White.
+All this and much more is discussed in the latest edition of the award-winning “Smashing Security” podcast by cybersecurity veterans Graham Cluley and Carole Theriault, joined this week by The Lazarus Heist’s Geoff White.

 Geoff White – @geoffwhite247

 - Double-double tracking: How Tim Hortons knows where you sleep, work and vacation — Financial Post.

 - Report: Tim Hortons collected location data without consent — The Register.